devfd/pythonist/README.md

 ### 2.2.
 Common types

-Python's type hinting system includes built-in support for commonly used types.
+Python's type system includes built-in support for commonly used types.
 Here’s a quick overview:

 - `str`: for strings.
 - `int`: for integers.